Like many sports, cycling can often fall victim to being taken – well, a little too seriously.

 While there’s certainly a place for cycling as a competitive sport, here at Two Wheel Gear we see it more as a way of life.

-So instead of preaching about improving your training routine or wearing the latest high tech gear, we want to inspire you to improve your personal cycling experience so you can get more out of each ride.
+So instead of preaching about better bike training routine or wearing the latest high tech gear, we want to inspire you to improve your personal cycling experience so you can get more out of each ride.

-Whether you use your bike to commute to the office, drop your kids off at school or squeeze in some weekend socializing, we’ve got some ideas on how you can become a ‘better’ cyclist.
+Whether you use your bike to commute to the office, drop your kids off at school or squeeze in some weekend socializing, we’ve got some ideas on how you can be a stronger cyclist.

 Optimism is a great quality, but not always one you can afford when you’re out on a bike.
 From badly maintained roads to bike maintenance issues, commuting can be a little unpredictable at times.